Shannon (song)

 "Shannon" is a 1976 song by Henry Gross.
 It became an international hit, reaching #6 and achieving gold record status on the U.S. Billboard Hot 100 and #5 on the Cash Box Top 100.
 The song reached #1 in Canada and New Zealand.

 "Shannon" was written about the death of a pet dog that belonged to Beach Boys member Carl Wilson.
-While touring with the Beach Boys in 1975, Gross visited Wilson's home in Los Angeles and in conversation said he had an Irish Setter named Shannon.
+While touring with the Beach Boys in 1975, Gross visited Wilson's home in Los Angeles and in conversation said he had a dog named Shannon.
 Wilson replied that he, too, had a dog named Shannon, that had recently been killed when hit by a car.
-However, Wilson's dog was a samoyed.
+However, Wilson's dog was an Irish Setter.

 The single went gold in the U.S. and became a worldwide hit, reaching #6 on the U.S. Billboard Hot 100 and #5 on the Cash Box Top 100 in 1976.
 In Canada it reached #1.
 "Shannon" also reached #1 in New Zealand, but peaked only at #32 in the UK.